One Timber Frame at a Time

 Greenwood and Endersby are fond of the animals and spend a good amount of time staring at the tawny-colored tresses that dangle over the animals’ eyes.
 The men bring them apples and worried like new grandfathers when one gave birth in a thunderstorm (after going missing for a short time, the calf was recovered and was fine).

 There are vintage green Chevrolet pickup trucks with the New Jersey Barn Company logo dotting the area, and the farm buildings also suggest a trip back in time.

 Endersby, a Ewing resident who winters in the Dominican Republic, and Greenwood, a Harbourton resident, started the business in 1980 out of a fascination with architectural history, and a determination to preserve venerable structures fashioned from virgin timbers, but relegated to sites slated for development.
 They foresaw that the forests that supply the wood would no longer exist.

 In 2000 they bought the tavern, built between 1737 and 1740, and most recently the home of a chicken farmer.
-To restore it they peeled away the knotty pine paneling, dropped ceilings and new flooring to reveal original floorboards, lath and plaster, four fireplaces, and a beehive oven.
+To restore it they peeled away the knotty pine paneling, dropped ceilings, and installed new wood flooring (which they would probably maintain by opting for the services of Wood Floor Cleaning providers) to reveal original floorboards, lath and plaster, four fireplaces, and a beehive oven.
 “Ghosting established molding profiles.
 Five-panel doors were salvaged from another mid-eighteenth century house destined for demolition.
 “We love detective work,” says Endersby.